Hemanth-Kumar-Nichenametla/Alzheimers_Paper_Publication/README.md

 suitable leaf node that corresponds to a specific class label.
 The mix of features that go into the classification process is represented by the branches that join the nodes.
-As a result, by exploring the routes from the root to the leaf nodes, we reveal the fundamental principles behind efficient categorization
+As a result, by exploring the routes from the root to the leaf nodes, we reveal the fundamental principles behind efficient categorization.

 ### Support Vector Machine
 SVM is a machine learning model which is used for both regression and classification